rust-lang/book/second-edition/src/ch15-00-smart-pointers.md

 clearer /Carol-->

 Along the way, we’ll cover the *interior mutability* pattern where an immutable type exposes an API for mutating an interior value.
-We'll also discuss *reference cycles*, how they can leak memory, and how to prevent them.
+We’ll also discuss *reference cycles*, how they can leak memory, and how to prevent them.

 Let’s dive in!